gecicidegisken/gecicidegisken.github.io/_posts/en/2024-07-31-digital-consumption.md

 ---

 I won't go against what I mentioned so I won't end this problem-filled post with advice or plans.
 That's why I started with the quote "know thyself."
 I just tried to see and make the problem tangible.
 I will stop researching what I can do for a while.
 First, I plan to clear my mind of clutter, quit this fast and excessive consumption habit I have acquired without realizing it, and then learn how to consume slowly and gradually.
 I have enough raw information to discover how to do all this myself; I will now give myself the opportunity to process it.

+--

+This post has been discussed on [Hacker News](https://news.ycombinator.com/item?id=42379970), you can join the conversation there.